 12 European Nations Met To Find Way Back To Unity

-Representatives from 12 European nations gathered this past weekend in Rome, Italy to discuss the explosive situation in international American football and take the first steps to repairing the division caused by the rift in IFAF.
+Representatives from 12 European nations gathered late last year in Rome, Italy to discuss the explosive situation in international American football and take the first steps to repairing the division caused by the rift in IFAF.

 Delegates from Austria, Czech Republic, Denmark, Finland, Great Britain, Israel, Italy, Norway, Poland, Serbia, Slovakia and Sweden were on hand for the day-long session.